-If you are installing a GSM communicator (Y) and there is a strong GSM signal in the place of installation, the self-adhesive antenna can be attached directly to the flat surface of the holder.
-If there is a weak GSM signal we recommend using some of the offered rod antennas.
+If you are installing a GSM communicator (Y) and there is a strong GSM signal in the place of installation, the self-adhesive antenna can be attached directly to the bottom of the plastic box (see fig. 17).
+If there is a weak GSM signal we recommend using some of the available rod antennas.